-The National Library in Cape Town also they hold passenger lists which were printed in daily newspapers under the shipping intelligence section.
+The National Library in Cape Town also holds passenger lists which were printed in daily newspapers under the shipping intelligence section.

 Most of the original shipping registers are non-existent thus the newspaper records are inaccurate and incomplete.

-Passengers in steerage or “economy class” are not listed and those that are no initials are given to classify any person.
+Passengers in steerage or “economy class” are not listed and those that have no initials are given to classify any person.

-However these passenger lists are guidelines and cannot be assumed as 100% correct.
-On many instances only initials and surnames are given, sometimes only surnames are given and titles and children were sometimes listed as “and 2 children” or “governess and baby boy” or simply 200 passengers and no names at all are mentioned.
-Many times surnames and names are miss spelt, passengers also sometimes never embarked or their ticket was used by someone else and the names were not changed or they used a pseudonym name to escape some form of family or criminal predicament.
-On occasions where Saloon passengers were listed the rest of passengers would be a simple number.
+However, these passenger lists are guidelines and cannot be assumed as 100% correct.
+In many instances only initials and surnames are given, sometimes only surnames are given and titles and children were sometimes listed as “and 2 children” or “governess and baby boy” or simply 200 passengers and no names at all are mentioned.
+Many times surnames and names are misspelt, passengers also sometimes never embarked or their ticket was used by someone else and the names were not changed or they used a pseudonym name to escape some form of family or criminal predicament.
+On occasions, Saloon passengers were listed and the rest of the passengers would be a simple number.

 Do you need help tracing passengers or ships?
 Contact Heather MacAlister

 When unassisted or private individuals are listed generally only surnames appear unless they had a title such as doctor, Sir, Lady etc. Single women or unaccompanied people were listed either as Miss, Mrs. or Messrs.
-This does complicate researching when looking for the run of the mill surnames.
-Children too were treated as subordinates and where not mentioned and just listed as “and 4 children” or “master Wood”.
+This does complicate researching when looking for run-of-the-mill surnames.
+Children too were treated as subordinates and were not mentioned and just listed as “and 4 children” or “master Wood”.